 Small, well-maintained woodland trail network along French’s Stream.

-The George Anderson Rockland Town Forest is a natural oasis in the midst of a bustling suburban town.
-It exists largely because of the dedicated work of George Anderson, the chairman of the Rockland Town Forest Committee, who has been very active in developing, maintaining and improving the trails, and otherwise keeping the property in top shape.
-Anderson and his team have also contributed personal touches to the Town Forest.
+The George Anderson Rockland Town Forest is a natural oasis amidst a bustling suburban town.
+It exists largely because of the dedicated work of George Anderson, the chairman of the Rockland Town Forest Committee.
+For decades, Anderson and his team have developed, maintained and improved the trails, and otherwise kept the property in top shape.
+They have also contributed personal touches to the Town Forest.
 Curious stacks of rocks and stones, the occasional windchime . . . even a cleverly-placed gnome add an air of whimsy.

 Originally established in 1984 with just under 20 acres, the Rockland Town Forest has now doubled in size, thanks to additional land acquisitions.
 It began as the North Avenue Conservation Area in 1977, and expanded with donations from the National Park Service (Naval Air Station Woods), a local developer (Salem Estates) as well as tax takings.